harshitpaunikar1/harshitpaunikar1.github.io/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day trying to draw low-fidelity layouts for desktop and mobile views before touching code and make the whole thing feel less half baked.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 I was also thinking about first impression stuff the whole time, since this kind of project gets judged very quickly.
 - Deliverable: I wrapped up the day with homepage wireframe mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2023-01-17 - Day 4: Branding

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to pick fonts, colors, spacing rules, and a visual direction that feels intentional and make the whole thing feel less half baked.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+Small layout choices mattered more than I first expected, so I ended up tweaking them more than once.
+- Deliverable: I wrapped up the day with style direction mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+It was not super polished, just stable enough that I felt okay moving forward.